Shaas-Tutorials/CSharpCodingStandards/naming.md

 ## Capitalization

 Note that the design guidelines refer to "PascalCasing."
-This is also referred to as "TitleCasing," as distigusihed from "camcelCasing."
+This is also referred to as "TitleCasing," as distinguished from "camelCasing."

-1. Use the table below as a guideline for when to use PascalCasing and when to use camcelCasing.
+1. Use the table below as a guideline for when to use PascalCasing and when to use camelCasing.

  Identifier | Casing
  ---------- | ------